 2. Compare Lenders

-There’s not a one-size-fits-all approach when choosing a lender.
-It’s important to research and identify lenders who provide large business loans and have a history of working with businesses in your industry.
+There's no one-size-fits-all approach when choosing a lender.
+It's important to research and identify lenders who provide large business loans and have a history of working with businesses in your industry.

 Small businesses typically have two main choices of lenders: traditional banks and alternative lenders.
 Let's look at their differences to determine which best suits your business.